Mastering Your Homeschool Schedule

-I want to emphasize how vital the family calendar is for .
+I want to emphasize how vital the family calendar is.
 This is your central place to record Christmas parties, outings, appointments, library books due, youth group, classes, gifts due, company visits, etc.

 If it is not on the calendar, you may forget.
 You may be a master of keeping all information safely tucked away in your brain, but your family cannot read your mind.
 They can read the calendar.
-In particular, your husband needs to know what is going on, whether he is included in the activity or not.
+In particular, your husband needs to know what is going on and whether he is included in the activity.
 If you need to be somewhere, or if a shoebox is due on a given date, or the library books are due the day before Christmas Eve, mark it on the calendar

 A school planner is beautiful but not necessary.
 I have gone many years without one, but I do like having one now.
-These usually have many features, including holiday sections, to help you with your baking and gift-giving.
-However, it still should not replace the family calendar, because again, others in your family need to know what is going on, not just you.
+These usually have many features, including holiday sections, to help you with baking and gift-giving.
+However, it should not replace the family calendar because others in your family need to know what is happening, not just you.

-The master schedule is the sheet of paper where you recorded the regular school routine for your family.
-This should show what everyone should be doing throughout the day, at least during your regular school hours.
+The master schedule is a paper sheet where you record your family's regular school routine.
+This should show what everyone should do throughout the day, at least during regular school hours.
 You can create this by hand, within your school planner's pages, or in a spreadsheet such as Excel or OpenOffice.
-I like to create mine in Excel, then print it out and place it within my school planner.
+I like to create mine in Excel, print it out, and place it within my school planner.

 From this master schedule, you should create individual student schedules.
 Why do you ask?
 Because you want your kids to begin to make their school work their own.
-Remember, I told you the story of my kids getting their school work done before I got up for the day.
-They could do this effectively and entirely because they each keep a student schedule taped to their school box's lid.
-That way, they know what they are expected to do each day and can move through those activities independently.
+Remember, I told you the story of my kids getting their schoolwork done before I got up for the day?
+They could do this effectively and entirely by keeping a student schedule taped to their school box's lid.
+That way, they know what they are expected to do daily and can move through those activities independently.
 If you have a non-reader, then it is not necessary.

-Finally, I want to touch on two more aspects of schedules before we conclude, and that is the concepts of routine and traditions.
+Finally, I want to touch on two more aspects of schedules before we conclude: routine and traditions.
 Kids thrive in routine, and they love traditions.

-Help your children get into good habits by following a routine by .
+Help your children get into good habits by following a routine.
 Frankly, you do not have to move through your day in a military-like fashion and change subjects at precisely 30 minutes, but you may establish that we do this first, then this, then this.

 We have a routine of family devotions right after breakfast and before school.
 This is expected and enjoyed.
 During the four weeks before Christmas, we use this time to celebrate Advent.
-We read through stories that tell the Christmas story, and we sing carols in anticipation of the coming celebration.
+We read through stories that tell the Christmas story and sing carols in anticipation of the coming celebration.

-If you would like to incorporate Advent into your holiday school schedule, pick a consistent time that you can include this and preferably when Dad is home.
+If you would like to incorporate Advent into your holiday school schedule, pick a consistent time you can include, preferably when Dad is home.
 Once Christmas is past, you can continue with family devotions using something else to guide you.